How Mariannette Miller-Meeks uses incumbency to her advantage

 Sports victories are also popular, involving any area high school or University of Iowa team, and of course Olympic athletes—most recently Paralympics gold medalist Matt Stutzman of Fairfield.

-About two dozen floor speeches give a shout out to some civic organization or business: awards for the Clinton Municipal Airport, the I-74 Mississippi River Bridge, a minor league baseball park in the Quad Cities, and Iowa PBS.
+About two dozen floor speeches gave a shout out to some civic organization or business: awards for the Clinton Municipal Airport, the I-74 Mississippi River Bridge, a minor league baseball park in the Quad Cities, and Iowa PBS.

 Miller-Meeks has celebrated noteworthy retirements: Iowa women’s basketball coach Lisa Bluder, a longtime Quad Cities news anchor, fire chiefs in Bettendorf and Indianola, an employee at the Iowa City VA, and the University of Iowa’s longest-serving K-9 police dog.
 She has paid tribute to some who passed away, such as former Iowa Secretary of Agriculture Bill Northey and Lee County Sheriff David Lee Ireland.